 Historic Tax Credits

 Today, the Federal Historic Tax Credit (HTC) is at risk as never before.
-The nation’s fiscal crisis is forcing an examination of all government expenditures and sources of revenue, including tax expenditures such as tax credits and deductions.
+Tax reform is forcing an examination of all government expenditures and sources of revenue, including tax expenditures such as tax credits and deductions.
 Members of Congress have proposed eliminating the HTC and other tax preferences to balance the budget.

 The National Trust, in collaboration with the Historic Tax Credit Coalition, has launched in a multi-year national initiative to defend, preserve, and enhance the federal historic tax credit.
-The centerpiece of this campaign is the Creating American Prosperity through Preservation (CAPP) Act (H.R.
-2479 & S. 2074), which would not only preserve this important credit, but also increase its ability to revitalize smaller Main Street projects and catalyze energy-efficient projects.
+The centerpiece of this campaign is the Creating American Prosperity through Preservation (CAPP) Act, which would not only preserve this important credit, but also increase its ability to revitalize smaller Main Street projects and catalyze energy-efficient projects.

 Research also shows that state historic tax credit programs leverage the use of the federal credit.
 Take Missouri, for example.
 When the state tax credit was introduced, the number of federal rehabilitation projects doubled.
 Like the federal credit, several of these programs are threatened as well.
 (Learn more about state tax credits.)

 Fast Facts about the Historic Rehabilitation Tax Credit

 Over the life of the program, the historic rehabilitation tax credit (HTC) has:

 - created more than 2.35 million good paying, local jobs;